RTEMS/rtems-docs/eng/vc-authors.rst

  The preferred workflow for making changes to RTEMS is to push patches to a committer's personal repository in public view and then merge changes from there.
-For working on enhancements or bug fixes committers are encouraged to push to branches on their personal repositories and to merge into the main RTEMS repository from their personal repository.
+For working on enhancements or bug fixes committers are encouraged to push to branches on their personal repositories and to merge into the upstream RTEMS repository from their personal repository.
 Personal branches should not be pushed to the RTEMS repository.

 SSH Access
 ----------

-Currently all committer's should have an ssh account on the main git server, dispatch.rtems.org.
+Currently all committers should have an ssh account on the primary git server, dispatch.rtems.org.
 If you have been granted commit access and do have an account on dispatch.rtems.org one should be requested on the devel@ list.
 SSH access for git uses key logins instead of passwords.
 The key should be at